cldf-datasets/tonodb/README.md

 # tonodb

-The data here are from work by:
+The data here were created and compiled by:

 - Lilja Sæbø (University of Oxford)
 - Eitan Grossman (Hebrew University of Jerusalem)
 - Steven Moran (University of Neuchâtel)

+with technical assistance by:

+- Zifan Jian (University of Zurich)
+- Robert Forkel (Max Planck Institute for Evolutionary Anthropology)

 and for the forthcoming talk and paper: